First-Year Experience

 CALL Program

-The CL2000 Community Learning course is the required service learning engagement that makes up the heart of the University's award-winning Community Action, Learning and Leadership (CALL) program.
-Through CALL, each first-year student contributes 50 hours of service in a placement linked to the Liberal Education course of their choice.
+The CL2000 Community Learning course is the required service-learning engagement that makes up the heart of the University's award-winning Community Action, Learning and Leadership (CALL) program.

 Contact